OpenZeppelin/cairo-contracts/CONTRIBUTING.md

 Currently, Starknet's test suite has important differences with public networks.
 We strongly suggest testing new features against a testnet before submitting the PR, to make sure that everything works as expected in a real environment.

-We are looking into defining a better process for these integration tests, but for now the PR author/contributor must suggest an approach to test the feature when applicable, which has to be agreed and reproduced by the reviewer.
+We are looking into defining a better process for these integration tests, but in the meantime the PR author/contributor must test the feature in a live network and then share a link to a reviewable transaction.
+Ideally from a verified contract whose execution can be traced, for the reviewer to evaluate and possibly reproduce.

 ## All set